Diagnostic Radiography and Imaging (BSc)

 |Typical International Baccalaureate offer||28 points and at least one science subject must be offered at Higher Level grade 6.
 In addition, English, Maths, Physics plus one other science subject must be offered at Subsidiary or GCSE level.|

-Diagnostic Radiography and Imaging students will be introduced to behavioural, imaging and radiation sciences and the practice of diagnostic radiography.
-You will undertake extended clinical placements in this year.
-There is a range of academic assessment including coursework and examinations and your clinical competence is also assessed.
+In year one you will be introduced to behavioural, imaging and radiation sciences, and the practice of diagnostic radiography.
+You will undertake extended clinical placements, with assessment including coursework, examinations and clinical competence.

 |Module title||Module code||Credits|